alishasrivas/Predicting-YCStartup-Survival/README.md

 ## Dataset

-We are utilizing a Kaggle dataset containing information about all Y Combinator startups.
+We are combining a Kaggle dataset containing information about all Y Combinator startups with our own calculated sentiment scores and scraped funding data from Crunchbase.
 This dataset includes various attributes related to each startup, which we will analyze to identify trends and factors influencing their performance. https://www.kaggle.com/datasets/sashakorovkina/ycombinator-all-funded-companies-dataset/data?select=founders.csv

 ## ⏰ Current Stage